system-transparency/stprov/docs/stprov-system.md

 ## Security considerations

-The provisioning itself hinges on the platform's management interface being "secure".
+The provisioning itself hinges on the platform's management interface being secure.
 On one side of the spectrum is a management interface requiring real physical presence.
 On the other side of the spectrum is the type of management interface described in the introduction; where a web interface is used to connect to a management server, which in turn may send commands in plaintext